2020 Meath Senior Football Championship

-Championship Structure & COVID-19 Changes to Format
+Format and structure changes

 Originally, the 2020 Meath S.F.C. was planned to consist of 16 teams drawn in rotation into four groups each containing four teams.
 The top two teams would progress to the quarter-finals, while the bottom two in each group would contest the Relegation Quarter-Finals.

 The public health measures introduced to combat the COVID-19 pandemic resulted in the competition being delayed with a slight change to the format.
 Instead of commencing in the usual April period, the championship was pushed back to the end of July.

 While the format remained with the 16 senior clubs being drawn in rotation into four groups each containing four teams, only the top team in each group will progress to the semi-finals.
 Additionally, only the bottom team in each group will contest the Relegation Semi-Finals, the losers of which will play-off for the right to retain their senior status into 2021.

-Team Changes
+Team changes

-The following teams have changed division since the 2019 championship season.
+The following teams changed division since the 2019 championship season.